- A sole proprietorship in Singapore is the most straightforward business structure, where the business and the owner are legally the same entity.

 Setting up a sole proprietorship in Singapore is simple, but making the right decisions early on can save you time, stress, and money later.

-At Sleek, we help you go beyond just sole proprietorship registration.
+At our company registration team in Singapore help you go beyond just sole proprietorship registration.
 From choosing the right business activity code to ensuring compliance and advising when it’s time to convert to a Private Limited Company, we’re here to support your journey as your business grows.

 Wherever you are in the process, Sleek can help make things a little simpler.